octopus-network/hermes/e2e-astar/README.md

 ## Intro
-The e2e script is responsible for test ibc use case between the substrate appchain and the cosmos appchain.
+The e2e script is responsible for testing IBC use cases between the substrate chain and the cosmos chain.
-The current test case includes:
+The current test cases are:
 + tx raw create-client
 + tx raw update-client
 + tx raw conn-init